PerlaTheDog/PerlaTheDog/README.md

-# Due to growing storage sizes we will be moving off of GitHub pages soon.
+# Due to growing storage sizes we have moved off of GitHub pages.

 # Perla The Dog
 ## For my stinky little dog